-Objective 1 Actions Deal with passenger complaints effectively, efficiently and fairly Investigate opportunities to reduce volume of queries that fall outside our remit Objective 2 Actions Increase travelling public's awareness of air passenger rights Develop a communications plan, including a review of our websites, to increase awareness of passenger rights.
+Objective 1 Actions Deal with passenger complaints effectively, efficiently and fairly Investigate opportunities to reduce volume of queries that fall outside our remit Engage with stakeholders to address source of complaints.
+Objective 2 Actions Increase travelling public's awareness of air passenger rights Develop a communications plan, including a review of our websites, to increase awareness of passenger rights.